 Constitutional government therefore means that society should be controlled by a set of ideals, principles, and values, not by brute power or the force of arms.
 And if ideas and ideals are to shape us, then elections become a battleground for competing visions of the future.

-Each of these visions rests on certain principles that its proponents hold dear.
+These visions rest on certain principles that their proponents hold dear.
 For these principles to carry the day, however, the proponents must gain power.
 And therein lies the paradox.

 To put it simply, advocates of given principles cannot set the agenda for the future unless they have political power.
 So having begun our constitutional journey by subordinating power to principle, we must now pursue the triumph of our principles by acquiring power.

 The Quest for Power Always Threatens to Consume Principles

 The American experiment has made extraordinary effort to subject the pursuit of power in elections to a set of guiding principles.

 Nevertheless, when gaining power is the only way for your principles to prevail, even principled people are tempted to compromise on their ideals and do whatever it takes to win, no matter how unprincipled.

 In a word, the pursuit of power begins to consume the principled life so dearly espoused.